mrworf/plexupdate/README.md

 - AUTODELETE
   Once successfully downloaded and installed, it will delete the package (want not, waste not? ;-))
 - PUBLIC
-  The default behavior of plexupdate.sh is to download the PlexPass edition of Plex Media Center.
+  The default behavior of plexupdate.sh is to download the PlexPass edition of Plex Media Server.
 Setting this option to `yes` will make it download the public version instead.
 If this is yes, then `EMAIL` and `PASS` is no longer needed.
 - FORCE
   Normally plexupdate.sh will avoid downloading a file it already has or if it's the same as the installed version.
 Using this option will force it to download again UNLESS the file already downloaded has the correct checksum.
 If you have AUTOINSTALL set, plexupdate.sh will then reinstall it.
 - FORCEALL